Control variates from Eulerian and Lagrangian perturbation theory: Application to the bispectrum: Perturbative control variates and N-body simulations

 where the Fourier-space representations of the Zeldovich and 2LPT displacements are

 and the $\bPsi^{n {\rm LPT}}$ kernels can be generated to all orders using known recursion relations, as in EPT~\citep{Matsubara_2015}.

 The LPT density fields are generated by displacing particles sampled from the same pre-initial condition grid and linear density field as their corresponding \quijote box.
 The displaced particles are deposited using cloud-in-cell deposition and the grid is corrected for this smoothing~\citep{Sefusatti_2016}.
 We generate three sets of Lagrangian displacements from which we compute their bispectra: \begin{itemize} \item Zeldovich displacements sampled from the initial density field smoothed by an explicit Gaussian cutoff $e^{-(k/k_{\rm cut})^2}$ with $k_{\rm cut} = 0.5 \ihmpc$.
 These will always be referred to as the \emph{damped ZA} sample. \item Zeldovich displacements sampled from the full initial conditions without damping. \item 2LPT displacements sampled from the full undamped initial conditions. \end{itemize} Damping the initial power spectrum before sampling displacements will be important to match the analytic calculation of observables in ZA with the lattice representation, which we discuss shortly.
-This damping was also required in the case of the power spectrum~\citep{Kokron_2022}.
+This damping was also required in the case of the power spectrum~\citep{Kokron_2022}. {Since we cannot analytically compute the resummed 2LPT bispectrum, we do not consider damped 2LPT displacements in this work.}